brunonlinespace/nuxpad.py/README.md

 4. Alternatively, you can grant "executable" permissions to the file and launch it via your file manager.
 5. Have fun!

-<strong>Current version: Version 45.</strong>
+<strong>Current version: Version 46.</strong>
-- Manually modified the headers to align with my other projects.
+- Fixed the search box style not to change with user "display font" but match the rest of the UI instead.
 - Rest of the change log in the "Archive" branch.

 <hr>